-While G-Star RAW will continue to work with its supply chain partners on this important issue in the future, G-Star RAW is proud to report that the wastewater tests of its suppliers responsible for 85% of its production volume, show a compliance rate of 95%.
-Aligned with other efforts to be a transparent company, this report explains how G-Star RAW has achieved this and provides further context as to how these figures should be understood.1
+While G-Star RAW will continue to work with its supply chain partners on this important issue in the future, G-Star RAW is proud to report it has successfully banned the intentional use of hazardous chemicals - as listed in the DETOX Commitment - from its products and production processes and we have verified data to support this.
+Aligned with other efforts to be a transparent company, this report explains how G-Star RAW has achieved this and provides further context as to how these figures should be understood.